 The Federal Employers’ Liability Act Protects Railroad Workers

 Most workers who suffer illnesses or injuries caused by working conditions are required to pursue claims under the New York workers’ compensation system, which severely limits the amount they can recover.
-However, workers in the railroad industry are covered with an older set of laws established in the Federal Employers’ Liability Act or FELA.
+However, workers in the railroad industry are covered by an older set of laws established in the Federal Employers’ Liability Act or FELA.

 To recover compensation under the FELA, an injured worker must show that the railroad or an equipment manufacturer was negligent in some way and that the negligence caused harm.
 However, the burden of proof needed to establish liability is much lower under FELA claims than in a regular personal injury lawsuit.
 A diligent New York railroad injury lawyer could help a worker suffering from exposure to asbestos or another dangerous substance demonstrate how a company’s negligence caused an illness.